 D. Marie Breton, MACP, IIP, MFTI-5910

 Marie has been the owner/director of Breton Wellness since September, 2014.
 She has worked as a CBRS and Case Manager for STARR Family Behavioral Health in Boise from January, 2015 until January of 2018.
-Marie has worked as a CSW (soon to be called Independent Intervention Professional) for children and adolescents with developmental delays since 2016 and continues to enjoy working in this field.
+Marie has worked as a CSW (now called Independent Intervention Professional) for children and adolescents with developmental delays from 2016-2020.
 She has worked in California, as a Practicum Trainee and then Registered Marriage and Family Therapist Intern for Family Dynamics Resource Center in the Shasta Family Justice Center (now “One SAFE Place”) Satellite Office, from July 2011 until June of 2014.
 Marie is a trained Crisis Counselor since 2010, and has volunteered and worked as a Domestic Violence/Sexual Assault Advocate, Navigator, Navigator Coordinator and Supplemental Crisis Line Supervisor for (formerly Shasta Women’s Refuge & Shasta Family Justice Center) One SAFE Place.
 She facilitated groups and provided counseling with probationary women re-entering the community for Cornerstone Women’s Recovery Project (in Rio Dell, CA) as a Peer Counselor, when she was an AA level social work intern.

 Marie has a Master of Arts in Counseling Psychology from National University and a Bachelor of Arts in Psychology from Simpson University.
 In addition, she has specialized training and experience working in Assault Crisis and Restraint, Sexual Assault and Domestic Violence Crisis Interventions (CA certified) and Neurobiology of Trauma and the Cycle of Violence, Dialectical Behavior Therapy among a long list of other trainings, including 32 units of CEUs at the 2017 Evolution of Psychotherapy Conference in Anaheim, CA, learning from masters of their field such as the Gottmans, Dr Daniel Amen, Esther Perel, Susan Johnson, Irving Yalom, Robert Sapolsky, Phillip Zimbardo, Chloe Madanes,